apiaryio/apiaryio.github.com/_posts/2013-09-17-Apiary-Is-Growing.md

 published: YES
 ---

 This morning I'm happy to announce that Apiary has raised $1.63 million in seed funding from Baseline, Flybridge and other great investors.
-While I'll leave the investment details to the PR wire, I wanted to take a moment to talk about what this means for us, and what it means for you—our users.
+While I'll leave the investment details to the [PR wire], I wanted to take a moment to talk about what this means for us, and what it means for you—our users.

 ## Free as in Free Beer